 An incomplete collection of legal papers documenting the controversies surrounding the creation of La Vina residential development in northwest Altadena.

 Fifteen notebooks of newspaper clippings and ephemera on Altadena’s Old Fashioned Days, The Barber Pole men’s store, and Altadena real estate collected by the owner of the Barber Pole.

 Three photo albums from Edwin D. Peterson, former owner of Villa Sarah, East Palm Street, Altadena.

 Three volumes of slides showing Altadena’s Lake Avenue and surrounding streets, taken from 1961 – 2005.

-A significant collection of administrative files, events and programs, photographs, publications, and news clippings, including scrapbooks created by residents, donated when the Scripps Home closed.
+A significant collection of administrative files, events and programs, photographs, publications, and news clippings, including scrapbooks created by residents, was donated when the Scripps Home closed.

 Historian and author of two books including Mt.
 Lowe, Railway in the Clouds (1976).
 Memorabilia and extensive reference material he used for his books.

-Scripts, programs, advertising and administrative papers documenting the history and performances of Theatre Americana during its active years.
+Scripts, programs, advertising, and administrative papers documenting the history and performances of Theatre Americana during its active years.